paketo-buildpacks/paketo-website/content/docs/reference/ruby-reference.md

 Buildpack pulls in this buildpack, as well as the [Paketo Node Engine Buildpack](https://github.com/paketo-buildpacks/node-engine) to support asset compilation.

+## Reproducible Builds and Limitations
+The Paketo Ruby Buildpack supports reproducible builds for **most** use cases, meaning application images produced with identical inputs will produce images with the same digests.

+Builds that leverage the Paketo Rails Assets Buildpack **are unfortunately NOT reproducible**, due to limitations in the Rails implementation related to the usage of the `sprockets` gem.
+There is no known workaround for this limitation, unless the Rails project itself undergoes changes to enable reproducible builds.

 ## Vendored Gem Behavior
 Per the Ruby [How To Guide]({{< ref "docs/howto/ruby" >}}), the Paketo Ruby Buildpack supports building apps with vendored gems.
 Behind the scenes,